Last reviewed on 29th December 2021

 For example: If your property is valued at £150,000 and you want to purchase an additional 25% share, the purchase price will be £150,000 x 25% = £37,500.

 Ensure the valuation is carried out by an accredited surveyor, such as a qualified RICS member (Royal Institution of Chartered Surveyors).
-This is because your housing provider usually won’t accept valuations from estate agents unless the valuer has RICS accreditation.
+This is because housing providers rarely accept valuations from estate agents unless the valuer has RICS accreditation.
 Your housing provider may also provide you with a list of accredited surveyors that you can choose from.

-Valuations will usually have a lifespan of three months.
+Valuations typically have a lifespan of three months.
 If you don’t remortgage within three months of your valuation, then you’ll need to reschedule another valuation.
 Ensure everything is in place to avoid letting the time period lapse and incurring additional fees.